- Arrival and travel in Hungary

-Perhaps we should begin with the education.
-Unfortunately Roma children can see in the family that they are able to live from the dole.
-They can see that they could avoid the punishment for the subsistence criminality.
+The second breakout point is perhaps the education.
+Unfortunately Roma children can see in the family that they are able to live from the dole, the work is not an important thing.
+They can see that they can avoid the punishment for the subsistence criminality.
 The lack of motivation in the study determines their destiny: if they don’t learn, won’t have job, they will be unemployed people.
 They will live from the doles, and the big circle begins again!

 The right-sided party named “Jobbik” has got more than 12% place in the new Hungarian Parliament on the election in 2010 and 2014.
 It shows that a big part of Hungarian people is waiting for strong change, and not important if that change will be hard or bloody against the Gypsies!Back to the Contents

 The Roma culture is totally different from ours, many times I do not understand their attitude, although I lived here my whole life.
 Generally they do not keep order in the gardens around their houses, they live their society life on the streets, they are much louder, than other people, but it is only the surface of the great sea of differences.
 But after all a lot of Roma people are honest, I hiked many times among them, and until this time they stole nothing from me, I didn’t have any problem with them.
 The Hungarian hikers have different forums on the Internet, where we chat a lot with each other, the news spread very fast there, but nobody from the hikers have suffered any harm from the Roma people in their villages!